-During the accounting year closed at 31/12/2023, BluePeak Private Capital Fund SCSp (the "Fund")'s portfolio is aligned with its predefined environmental and social characteristics as it supported mid-sized companies operating in Africa by providing flexible and bespoke financing solutions.
+During the accounting year closed at 31/12/2024, BluePeak Private Capital Fund SCSp (the "Fund")'s portfolio is aligned with its predefined environmental and social characteristics as it supported mid-sized companies operating in Africa by providing flexible and bespoke financing solutions.

-In particular, to meet its E&S characteristics, the Fund in six portfolio companies that operate in diverse sectors across over 25 African countries.
+In particular, to meet its E&S characteristics, the Fund invested in eight portfolio companies that operate in diverse sectors across over 25 African countries.
 These include:

 Grit Real Estate Income Group ("Grit"): the company is a leading pan-African real estate company focused on acquiring and managing commercial real estate assets in select African countries (excluding South Africa).
 Grit brings quality standards to Africa and helps develop the industrial and services sectors which employ a large number of the populations.
-Grit manages a diversified portfolio, comprised of 54 income-generating assets across 8 countries and 5 asset classes.
-In December 2021, the Fund invested US\$ 15.0 million in Grit to partially fund the

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Grit manages a diversified portfolio, comprised of 33 income-generating assets across 11 countries and 7 asset classes.
+In December 2021, the Fund invested US\$ 15.0 million in Grit to partially fund an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.